Central Elementary and Rommelt Elementary

 - Set low balance reminders so that you student doesn’t run out of funds

 Credit card payments will be taken through the website at http://www.schoolcafe.com.
 A convenience fee of $2.25 per transaction is charged for online payments.
 Parents placing money into multiple student accounts will only be assessed the fee once per total deposit.
 The South Williamsport Area School District does not receive any portion of the convenience fees.
-This replaces MySchoolBucks.
-Any balance remaining from the prior school year has been transferred to the new system.

 Other Payment Options